kourouklides/artificial_neural_networks/artificial_neural_networks/applications/natural_language_processing/README.md

 ## About
 This part of the repository is concerned with __Natural Language Processing__.

-Keywords: NLP, Computational Lingustics, Text Mining, Seq2seq Models
+Keywords: NLP, Computational Lingustics, Text Mining, Seq2seq Models, Natural Language Generation, Natural Language Understanding

 ## Introduction